proteo/nextnode/README.txt

    http://[yourdomain]/admin/config/content/nextnode
 2. Create a new profile using the "Add profile" button or use the default one that is provided with the module, clicking on the corresponding "edit" link.
 3. Configure the profile to match your preferences.
-Use the "Method" radios to define the method used to build the queue.
-If you select the "Advanced" mode, make sure to select the corresponding view and to configure it according to your needs.
+Use the "Method" options to define the method used to build the queue.
+If you select the "Advanced" mode, make sure to select a view configured according to your needs.
 4. Save the changes to the profile.
 5. Open the configuration screen of any content type, locate the "NextNode" tab and check the "Enable NextNode functionality for this content type" box.
-You will need to select the profile you just created or edited.
-Now, every time a node of this type is opened, the settings of the selected profile will be used to fetch nodes when users scroll down the page.
-Note that your editors will be able to override the selected profile and choose a different one on node basis if you also check the "Enable profile overriding" checkbox.
+Then select the profile you just created or edited.
+Now, every time a node of this type is displayed in the site, the settings of the selected profile will be used to fetch nodes when users scroll down the page.
+If you want your editors to be able to override the selected profile and apply a different one on node basis, check the "Enable profile overriding" checkbox.

 GLOBAL CONFIGURATION